kangyongho/puretalk/INDEX.md

 # INDEX puretalk directory

-It have two directory 'Client' and 'Server'
+It has two directory 'Client' and 'Server'

 Client is Android that build from Android Studio.